srishti01122004/netflix-clone/README.md

 tabItems.forEach(item => item.addEventListener("click", selectItem));
 ```

-And for the HTML All you really need is this:
+And for the HTML :

 ```html
 <!-- Content Pretty Long so I'll add later -->